Facilitation Master Class SeriesONLINE

 This class will help you unpack the different rank characteristics of the facilitator role and how to use these to benefit your groups, and your own wellbeing and sustainability.

-We recommend you do ANZPOP’s free online video course Understanding Power, Rank and Privilege before attending this course.
+We recommend doing ANZPOP’s free online video course Understanding Power, Rank and Privilege before attending this course.

 Dr Jane Martin